Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Effective field theory interpretation

-For the different-dimension pairs, the results show that the addition of the linear and quadratic dim-8 contributions to the corresponding ones for a given dim-6 operator leads to a slight broadening of the one-dimensional 68 and 95\% intervals for the dim-6 operators, independently of the specific dim-8 operator considered in the pair.
-The same broadening effect can be observed for the dim-8 Wilson coefficients.
-However, the relative impact of this broadening effect on the dim-6 Wilson coefficients is not consistent among all of them, being more pronounced when the dim-6 and dim-8 contributions are comparable within a few orders of magnitude.
-The latter fact also has an impact on the shape of the contours, which is more circular for the pairs with comparable dim-6 and dim-8 effects, and more rectangular when dim-8 contributions are negligible with respect to the dim-6 terms.
+For the different-dimension pairs, the results indicate that adding the linear and quadratic dim-8 contributions to those of a given dim-6 operator leads to a broadening of the one-dimensional 68\% and 95\% confidence intervals for the dim-6 operators extracted from the same \Moone distributions, regardless of the specific dim-8 operator considered.
+This broadening is quantified by comparing the 1D intervals obtained from individual fits with the intervals derived from the 2D limits for one coefficient when the other is fixed at its null value.
+On average, this effect on the dim-6 Wilson coefficients results in a 10\% difference in the observed limits and a 12\% difference in the expected limits.
+A similar broadening is observed for the dim-8 Wilson coefficients in the pairs displayed in Fig. 6, with average differences of 10\% for the observed limits and 13\% for the expected limits.
+Moreover, by setting $c/\Lambda^2=1$ for the dim-6 operator and $f/\Lambda^4=1$ for the dim-8 operator, we can directly compare the effects of the dim-6 and dim-8 operators in each pair and relate them to the shape of the corresponding 2D contours.
+When the contributions of these operators are comparable, the 68\% and 95\% confidence contours in the 2D fit appear more circular; conversely, if the effect of the dim-8 operator is negligible relative to that of the dim-6 operator, the contours tend to be more rectangular.
+For example, in the bottom left of Fig. 6 the 2D fit for operators $\mathcal{Q}_{W}$ and $\mathcal{O}_{T0}$ shows circular contours when the effects are similar, whereas the plot on top left of Fig. 6 illustrates that when the dim-8 contribution of the $\mathcal{O}_{S0}$ operator is negligible compared to the dim-6 contribution of the operator $\mathcal{Q}_{W}$, the contours become rectangular.
 In addition, the contour does not show evidence of linear correlations, as the possible interference between the dim-6 and the dim-8 operators in the pair is neglected in this study.

-These considerations lead to the conclusion that, within the EFT framework, the one-dimensional constraints on a Wilson coefficient associated with a given operator could be biased by neglect of the contributions of other operators arising in the same physical process and at the same or different power of $\Lambda_{\text{BSM}}$.
+These considerations lead to the conclusion that, within the EFT framework, the one-dimensional constraints on a Wilson coefficient associated with a given operator could be biased by neglect of the contributions of other operators arising in the same physical process and at the same or different power of $\Lambda_{\text{BSM}}$, with the same or different dimension.
+This bias is not an experimental artifact but stems from the fundamental structure of the SMEFT model.
+Contributions from dim-6 and dim-8 operators can interfere nontrivially and can be visible at the reconstruction level.
+This finding aligns with the EFT theory community’s recommendation to perform studies that simultaneously investigate dim-6 and dim-8 contributions and to encompass as wide a range as possible of operator classes and processes~\cite{Hays:2018zze, Dawson:2024ozw, Corbett:2023qtg, CMS:2025ugn, ATLAS:2022xyx}.